PCI Compliance And Email Security

 To process debit and credit card data, businesses must meet the Payment Card Industry’s standards for security.

-However, with email being the preferred form of communication in many industries, businesses may be confused about the impact of PCI compliance on email security and what protections are needed to make sure their company is staying within compliance.
+However, with email being the preferred form of communication in many industries, businesses may be confused about the impact of PCI compliance on email security and the protections needed to ensure their company remains compliant.

 Although emails seem secure, they have four points of vulnerability:

 According to PCI requirements—which are designed to protect cardholder data—companies need to protect their customers’ information during transit, too.
-Therefore, sending sensitive information like written-out cardholder data into a standard email means that the data is vulnerable and threatens your compliance record (not to mention the reality that it increases your chances of a data leak).
+Therefore, sending sensitive information, such as written cardholder data, in a standard email makes it vulnerable and threatens your compliance record (not to mention the fact that it increases your chances of a data leak).

 Requirement 4.1 dictates that you shouldn’t transmit unencrypted credit card data over open public networks; requirement 4.2 also states that you shouldn't transmit unencrypted PANs via messaging technologies like email.
 To put a fine point on it, without substantial investment and development, email is not nearly secure enough for you to use to transmit PII.

-It's important to be aware of what an organization needs to do in order to stay PCI compliant when it comes to email security.
+It's important to understand what an organization needs to do to remain PCI-compliant regarding email security.
 Sending messages via email typically leaves a trail in sent folders, browser caches, and several servers as well as its final destination.
 Worse, unless the email is end-to-end encrypted (a non-standard technical setup), it can be captured and read at each mail server it traverses to reach its final destination.
-Even though email is generally transmitted over https or TLS1.2, including cardholder data into an email message will bring email communication into PCI scope.
+Even though email is generally transmitted over HTTPS or TLS 1.2, including cardholder data in an email message will bring email communication into the PCI scope.

 The only way to adhere to PCI standards would be to ensure that email messages of cardholder data be end-to-end encrypted.
 You will also be required by the PCI Security Standards Council (PCI SSC) to detail the measures you’ve put in place to ensure that cardholder data is protected during transit.